-John Middleton (1854?-1885?) – Born around 1854, Middleton arrived in Lincoln County, New Mexico from Texas in the mid-1870s.
-Described as a heavyset, swarthy man with black hair and eyes and a large handlebar mustache, Middleton was known as a first-rate cowboy as well an excellent fistfighter and pistol marksman.
+Born around 1854, Middleton arrived in Lincoln County, New Mexico, from Texas in the mid-1870s.
+Described as a heavyset, swarthy man with black hair and eyes and a large handlebar mustache, Middleton was known as a first-rate cowboy and an excellent fistfighter and pistol marksman.

 Upon his arrival in New Mexico, he went to work as a cowboy for John Tunstall.
-When Tunstall, along with Alexander McSween, got into a feud with the Dolan-Murphy faction of Lincoln, New Mexico, Middleton obviously sided with Tunstall.
-After Tunstall was killed, Richard Brewer was appointed as town constable and put together a group known as “The Regulators,” which included not only Middleton, but also Billy the Kid and other deputies.
+When Tunstall and Alexander McSween, got into a feud with the Dolan-Murphy faction of Lincoln, New Mexico, Middleton obviously sided with Tunstall.
+After Tunstall was killed, Richard Brewer was appointed as town constable and put together a group known as “The Regulators,” including Middleton, Billy the Kid, and other deputies.